- Advancing the voices of Australian women

 We’d like to thank the Engaging Women network so much for their support.

 With your help our community will be stepping up our campaigns in 2016 — working together to: ensure every woman has access to the service support she needs to escape her abuser, defend paid parental leave from the new attack announced this week; and to put fairness and equality for women on the election agenda.”

 Renee Carr, Founder Fair Agenda.

-We pay our respects to the traditional custodians of country, throughout Australia and acknowledge elders, past and present.
+We pay our respects to the traditional custodians of country throughout Australia and acknowledge elders, past and present and emerging.